7 Travel insurance myths that need to be busted right now

 Myth # 4 - Travel insurance will protect me on an adventure trip

-Myth # 5 - I am travelling to a place which has travel warnings; not a cause of worry as I am covered with my travel insurance
+Myth # 5 - I am traveling to a place which has travel warnings; not a cause of worry as I am covered with my travel insurance

 Fact - If you are going to a place where travel warnings have been issued and something unfortunate happens, you won’t be covered for it.
 Always check travel warnings to ensure that your travel is safe.